Looking for Mastering Chemistry Answers?

 General Chemistry I and II

 The most common context for Mastering Chemistry.
-General Chemistry I covers atomic structure, bonding, stoichiometry, gas laws, and thermodynamics.
-General Chemistry II covers equilibrium, kinetics, electrochemistry, and nuclear chemistry.
-Both semesters are typically required for chemistry, biology, pre-med, pre-pharmacy, and engineering majors.
-The courses are fast-paced, high-credit, and high-stakes — a poor grade in Gen Chem II can derail a pre-med or pre-pharmacy timeline significantly.
+Gen Chem I covers atomic structure, bonding, stoichiometry, gas laws, and thermodynamics.
+Gen Chem II covers equilibrium, kinetics, electrochemistry, and nuclear chemistry.
+Both are typically required for chemistry, biology, pre-med, pre-pharmacy, and engineering majors – fast-paced, high-credit, and high-stakes.

 Introductory and Allied Health Chemistry